You are here

 Here is an example of one of our layouts, which I created using a drawing software.
 (To see the full size layout, click on above image.
 Note, after the full sized picture appears, click on it to enlarge it to full size. then use the scroll bars to see all the picture.)

 The Process goes like this.
-I usually set up a template that contains all the pieces that I need.
+Since I make a lot of layouts I usually set up a document template that contains all the pieces that I need.
+(If you will only be doing one layout, you'd just create a document.)
 For example, to make the template I rescale the dimensions of the template to be about 20:1.
-Then I create a large rectangle that I place in the background, which will represent the size of the roll of fabric..
+Then I create a large rectangle (that is scaled to the dimensions of the roll of fabric) that I place in the background, which will represent the roll of fabric..
 After this I create smaller rectangles to represent all the pieces of fabric to be cut for each job.
-For example, some of the rectangles will be used as the Inside Arms, Outside Arms, Front Deck, Inside Back, Cushions pieces etc. I attach diminsion lines to all the rectangles.
+For example, some of the rectangles will be used as the Inside Arms, Outside Arms, Front Deck, Inside Back, Cushions pieces etc. I attach dimension lines to all the rectangles.
 When I have all the pieces finished, I save the file as a template file.

 For each new piece of furniture, I create a new document using the template file, which will have all the rectangles with attached template files already made.
 Then I simply resize the fabric rectangle in the background to be the same measurements as the roll of fabric.
 Then all the other rectangle pieces will be resized to fit the sizes of the current furniture.